miszalinski/working-with-me/README.md

 > If process slows us down unnecessarily, we fix the process.

 **Decision ownership**
-- Default: the person closest to the problem decides - most often **you**
+- Default: The person closest to the problem.
+You have the context, you own the outcome, you decide.
 - I step in to *stress-test*, not to take over
 - I’ll override only for safety, compliance, or misalignment with company strategy
-- I ask “why” a lot — it’s curiosity, not criticism
+- I ask “why” a lot - it’s curiosity, not criticism

 ---

 ## 🤝 What I Need From You

 **Non-negotiables**
-- Communicate blockers early — Monday beats Friday
 - Own outcomes, not just tickets  - “feature shipped“ matters less than “conversion improved“
+- Communicate blockers early - Monday beats Friday
-- Be kind — we can disagree strongly and still respect each other
+- Be kind - we can disagree strongly and still respect each other

 **Preferences (not mandates)**
 - Write things down → helps me process